msrashed2018/simple-devops-project/README.md

 # DevOps CI\CD Tools Implementation On Kubernetes Cluster (AWS EKS)

 This repo is to create Kubernetes Cluster which will have needed deployments for Devops CI\CD tools (Jenkins, Nexus):

-  a.
-Implement and configure secure Kubernetes cluster on AWS EKS using Terraform.
+1. Implement and configure secure Kubernetes cluster on AWS EKS using Terraform.
-  b.
-Deploy Jenkins, Nexus on the created Cluster using Ansible.
+2. Deploy Jenkins, Nexus on the created Cluster using Ansible.
-  C.  Implement a CICD pipeline for a simple application (Java Spring boot) using the tools and the platform implemented from the previous steps this pipeline should be using groovy scripting Jenkins file.
+3. Implement a CICD pipeline for a simple application (Java Spring boot) using the tools and the platform implemented from the previous steps this pipeline should be using groovy scripting Jenkins file.

 ## Pre-requisites
 1. An AWS Account